Stephen A. Douglas: Last months

-Douglas was struck by illness in May 1861 and was confined to his bed.
-Though his supporters initially expected a quick recovery, Douglas contracted typhoid fever and suffered from several other afflictions (see above).
-He died on June 3, coincidentally on the same day as the Battle of Philippi, the first skirmish of the American Civil War.
-He was 48 years old.
-The next day, on June 4, Secretary of War Simon Cameron issued a circular to Union armies, announcing "the death of a great statesman ... a man who nobly discarded party for his country".

 Position on slavery

-For a century and a half, historians have debated whether Douglas opposed slavery, and whether he was a compromiser or a devotee of principles.
-In his "Freeport Doctrine" of 1858, he repeatedly said that he did not care whether slavery was voted up or down, but only that white people had the right to vote it up or down.
+Historians debate whether Douglas opposed slavery.
+Eric T. Dean, Jr. wrote that "Douglas's version of popular sovereignty [was not] a stalking horse for slavery.
+He firmly believed there were natural limits to the area into which slavery could expand, and these limits would be determined by laws of nature, climate, production, and self-interest rather than by an arbitrary geographical line established by Congress".
+In his "Freeport Doctrine", he said he did not care whether slavery was voted up or down, only that white voters had the right to decide.
 He denounced as sacrilegious petitions signed by thousands of clergymen in 1854, who said the Kansas–Nebraska Act offended God's will.
-He rejected the Republican assertions that slavery was condemned by a "higher law" (Seward's position) and that the nation could not long survive as half slave and half free (Lincoln's position).
+He rejected Republican assertions that slavery was condemned by a "higher law" (Seward's position) and that the nation could not long survive as half slave and half free (Lincoln's position).
 He disagreed with the Supreme Court's Dred Scott decision that Congress had no ability to regulate slavery in the territories.
-When Buchanan supported the Lecompton Constitution and admitting Kansas as a slave state (see Bleeding Kansas), Douglas fought him in a long battle that gained Douglas the 1860 Democratic nomination but ripped his party apart.
+In 1850, Douglas claimed that, contrary to his opponents' claims, he was not a doughface, a Northerner with Southern sympathies.

-Graham Peck finds that while several scholars have said that Douglas was personally opposed to slavery despite owning a plantation in Mississippi, none has presented "extensive arguments to justify their conclusion".
-He cites recent scholarship as (equally briefly) finding Douglas "insensitive to the moral repugnance of slavery" or even "proslavery".
+Graham Peck found that while several scholars have said Douglas was personally opposed to slavery, none has presented "extensive arguments to justify their conclusion".
+He cites scholarship finding Douglas "insensitive to the moral repugnance of slavery" or even "proslavery".
 He concludes that Douglas was the "ideological [and] practical head of the northern opposition to the antislavery movement" and questions whether Douglas "opposed black slavery for any reason, including economics".
-Harry V. Jaffa thought Douglas was tricking the South with popular sovereignty—telling Southerners it would protect slavery but believing the people would vote against it.
+Harry V. Jaffa thought Douglas was tricking the South with popular sovereignty—telling Southerners it would protect slavery but believing voters would cast ballots against it.
 Johannsen found Douglas "did not regard slavery as a moral question; at least, he never condemned the institution in moral terms either publicly or privately."
-However, though he "privately deplored slavery and was opposed to its expansion (and, indeed, in 1860 was widely regarded in both North and South as an antislavery candidate), he felt that its discussion as a moral question would place it on a dangerous level of abstraction."
+However, he "privately deplored slavery and was opposed to its expansion (and, indeed, in 1860 was widely regarded in both North and South as an antislavery candidate), he felt that its discussion as a moral question would place it on a dangerous level of abstraction."